nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 ## Tools for Security Testing

-To continuously monitor site security, tools like [Google’s CSP Evaluator](https://csp-evaluator.withgoogle.com/) can provide insights into improving your CSP.
+Tools like [Google’s CSP Evaluator](https://csp-evaluator.withgoogle.com/) offer insights for continuously improving your CSP configuration.
 For more comprehensive testing, [webperf.se](http://webperf.se) offers an open-source suite that analyzes performance, sustainability, accessibility, and security.

 You can run CSP tests using [webperf core](https://github.com/Webperf-se/webperf_core) with Docker like this: